Taylor Swift, Josh Gad Send Love After Jimmy Fallon Breaks Down On 'Tonight Show'

 “Last week I was in the hospital, at her side, and I grabbed her hand and I squeezed ‘I love you,’ and I just knew we were in trouble,” Fallon recalled as his voice broke with emotion.
 “Mom, I’ll never stop trying to make you laugh.”

-Gloria Fallon died on November 4 in a New York hospital aged 68.
+Gloria Fallon died on November 4 in a New York hospital at the age of 68.

 [Featured Image by Loreen Sarkis/Getty Images]